ON STAGE · MUSIC

 Playwright Ronee Penoi’s (Laguna Pueblo/Cherokee) work-in-progress, The Indian School Project, uses song and satire to tell the harrowing history of Carlisle Indian School and the brutal assimilation enforced under its motto “Kill the Indian, Save the Man.”

-Scatter Their Own, a rock-blues duo from South Dakota’s Pine Ridge Reservation, fuse rock, blues and alternative rock in honor of Grandmother Earth and their Oglala Lakota ancestry.
+Scotti Clifford and Spirits Cry, a rock-blues trio from South Dakota’s Pine Ridge Reservation, fuse rock, blues and alternative rock in honor of Grandmother Earth and their Oglala Lakota ancestry.

 Funded in part by the Wetzel Family Fund for the Arts and the Class of 1961 Legacy: The American Tradition in Performance Fund.